 This bill amends and reenacts several sections of Louisiana's Revised Statutes related to the Drug Policy Board, updating its policy, purpose, and membership structure.
 The language has been modernized to reflect a more comprehensive approach to substance and alcohol misuse, emphasizing the state's commitment to utilizing all available resources to combat these issues.
-Notably, the board's membership will increase from twenty-three to twenty-five members, with specific new roles added, including a representative from the Board of Regents specializing in collegiate recovery education and an individual with at least five years of recovery experience engaged in substance use prevention.
+Notably, the policy now focuses on eliminating substance misuse and its harmful consequences rather than just drug and alcohol abuse.
+The membership of the board is expanded from twenty-three to twenty-five members, with new positions added for representatives specializing in collegiate recovery education and individuals with personal recovery experience.

 HB316 Engrossed: 49:2(B)(1), 49:3(A)